Which social media platform should I use for my business?

 And many businesses have set up specialist groups as a way to engage with their audience so think if this may be relevant to your business.

 Nina Mace Founder of Nina Mace Photography is a huge advocate of how Facebook can add tremendous value to your business.
 She confirms in the early days, it was used to drive local awareness by showcasing work and allowing clients to share with their friends and family members.
 However, in recent years it has evolved into a community platform allowing greater engagement with her audience.
 She adds "My group has allowed me to create real relationships with my clients and in turn, I've a better understanding of their wants and needs.
 This informs all of my marketing and gives focus to what I'm communicating.
-In response to the COVID pandemic, I launched a series of live sessions where I spoke to hundreds of my group members at once.
-Running Facebook live sessions allows me to share useful content but also means those watching can respond to the conversation in real-time."
+I launch live sessions where I speak to hundreds of my group members at once allowing me to share useful content and those watching can respond to the conversation in real-time."

 Instagram is a visual social media platform based on photo and video posts.
 The Facebook-owned network has over 1 billion active users.
-This platform is almost entirely mobile and has a strong female audience.
-71% of its users are under 35, so it does tend to have a younger demographic compared with Facebook so it is important to consider your audience fit.
+This platform is almost entirely mobile and has nearly an equal ratio of male to female users.
+71% of its users are under 35, so it does tend to have a younger demographic compared with Facebook so do consider consider your audience fit.

 More artistic niches tend to excel on Instagram and it's important that the person running your account has good photographic skills.
 You can also use free photo libraries to find high quality imagery.
 If you can find the right hashtags and post intriguing photos, you can make this platform work for your business.

-Ranking third in the list for most popular social network in the UK, with Twitter, you can share short text updates (of 140 characters), along with videos, images, links and polls.
-You can interact with other users by mentioning their usernames in your posts, so Twitter is ideal for quickly connecting with people.
+X is the third most popular social network in the UK, where you can share short text updates (of 180 characters), along with videos, images, links and polls.
+You can interact with other users by mentioning their usernames in your posts, so it's ideal for quickly connecting with people.

-There is some talk of Twitter losing its popularity, however, the stats disagree.
-Twitter averages 336 million monthly active users worldwide.
+X averages 238 million daily active users worldwide.
 Due to its wide reach, this platform is not only ideal for marketing your business, but also effective for handling customer service.
-The latest research shows a slight skew of male users accounting for 68% of all users and it has a slightly older base with nearly half 30 – 49 years.
+The latest research shows a slight skew of male users accounting for 56% of all users and it has a slightly older base with nearly half 30 – 49 years.

-If you have interesting content, Twitter is great for quickly spreading the word.
+If you have interesting content, the platform is great for quickly spreading the word.
 Retweeting and sharing other users content is easy to do.
 Hashtags help boost posts, and if a user with a large following retweets you, your content could go viral.

-Twitter is great for PR and following the media.
-It is also an ideal way to find curated content.
-Follow journo request hashtags too as a means to try and secure free press coverage.
+X is ideal for PR and following the media.
+It is also one of the best platforms to find curated content.
+Follow 'journo request' hashtags too as a means to try and secure free press coverage.

 Snapchat

-Snapchat is another mobile-only visual platform.
-The 229 million users can send videos and photos, available for up to 10 seconds at a time, to one another, or post content to their public stories, which disappear after 24 hours.
+Snapchat is another mobile-only visual platform globally reaching three quarters of the Gen Z and millennial populations.
+The social media app is most popular with both men and woman aged 18-34.
+The 363 million active daily users can send videos and photos, available for up to 10 seconds at a time, to one another, or post content to their public stories, which disappear after 24 hours.
 Over five years, the app has expanded to include chat, messaging, image storage, events and media content.

 Like Instagram Stories, because posts are so temporary, there is less pressure to create super-polished content.
 You can also see which specific users viewed your story.